LIS501/slides/standards.md

     its popularity.
-2. A *de jure* standard has been reviewed and formally approved by a Standards Developing Organization (SDO) such as ISO or one of its member organizations (e.g., ANSI in the United States).
+2. A *de jure* standard has been reviewed and formally approved by a Standards Developing Organization (SDO) such as those overseen by ISO or ANSI.
 3. There are public specifications similar to *de jure* standards, but authorized by industry consortia.